andOlga/userscripts/README.md

+# This repository is unmaintained.
+Up-to-date version on [Codeberg](https://codeberg.org/andOlga/userscripts).

 This repository contains userscripts I wrote to simplify/bypass some annoying things I encounter on the web.

 The scripts are listed [here](./scripts).
 To install any of them, select one and click the "Raw" button.
 If no installer pop-up shows, you'll need to install [Tampermonkey](https://tampermonkey.net) first.